ShathaSaad/Query-Repair-for-Aggregate-Constraints/README.md

 The technical report is available in the extended version.
 For further details, please refer to the report.

-✅ For any questions or contributions, feel free to reach out or create a pull request!
+✅ For any questions or contributions, feel free to reach out!